The Shelly’s Leg sign, as seen at MOHAI

 Shelly’s Leg’s massive popularity would unfortunately be destroyed in much the same manner as its creation: by an accidental explosion.
 On December 4, 1975, at approximately 1 a.m., an oil tanker was driving on the Alaskan Way Viaduct — directly above the club — when the tanker collided into a guardrail, unhitching the 4,800-gallon trailer, which then exploded, pouring fiery gasoline onto a passing freight train below and more than 30 cars parked in front of Shelly’s Leg, shattering the front window and torching the front of the club.

 Miraculously, no one inside was injured, and Bauman, McGonagle, and Nesser were able to renovate the club using insurance money.
 Nevertheless, the club’s popularity was permanently damaged by the incident.
-Ultimately, the club’s final demise was caused by a financial dispute among the three co-proprietors that led to the club being padlocked by the IRS, and Shelly’s Leg thus abruptly closed in 1978.
+Ultimately, the club’s final demise was caused by a financial dispute among the three co-proprietors that led to the club being padlocked by the Internal Revenue Service, and Shelly’s Leg thus abruptly closed sometime circa 1978 — just when disco music and culture had finally achieved national mainstream popularity.